Windows10CE/DSPPlugins/DSPCheats/README.md

 Enable several cheat options in the game!
 Right now the options available are:

 UnlockInstantly - Whenever a technology starts being researched, it will unlock instantly.
+Also adds an Unlock All button.

 NoMechaEnergy - Tired of running out of energy with no fuel?
 Make Icarus use no energy at all!

 NoMachineEnergy - Want to make the perfect factory without having to worry about power consumtion?
 Make machines use no power!

 FreeHandcraft - Want a creative mode where you can build anything without cost to make the perfect factory?
 This is for you.
+Also lets you craft things you couldn't normally craft.

 InstantHandcraft - Everything you craft in the replicator will finish instantly.